 The fountain at Wilberforce, located on the campus since 1909 is not a tribute to a particular person.
 Originally it provided a source of water to students and faculty.
-Overtime it became a place for students to gather, to pray, where musicians would perform and alumni would share fond memories.
-Students participating in Greek organizations have participated in rights of passage activites around it.
+Over time it became a place for students to gather, to pray, where musicians would perform and alumni would share fond memories.
+Students participating in Greek organizations have participated in rites of passage activites around it.
 When the originial campus was nearly destroyed by a tornado in 1974, it was largely undamaged and was moved to the new campus that had been built 7 years prior.
 The inscription reads, “Our Fountain, It must always be there where Forceans may gather and remember the past-the symbol of happiness and love that will last."

 The Maryland Educational Association is responsible for the statue of Frederick Douglass on the campus of Morgan State The eight-foot tall bronze cast was completed in 1956 and stands in front of Holmes Hall, directly north of the stadium.
 Artist James E. Lewis, chair of the Art Department, was chosen to design the monument.

 Near the main entrance of Alabama State stands a monument to the mother of the modern civil rights movement, Rosa Parks.
-It is a tribute to her sacrifice for human rights and honors ASU alumni and faculty who played a significant role in the Civil Rights Movement.
+It is a tribute to her sacrifice for human rights and honors ASU alumni and faculty who played significant roles in the Civil Rights Movement.
 Inscribed at the base of the monument: “She sat down so we could stand up.”
 It was sculpted by Ron McDowell.